NNPDF/pineko/docs/source/overview/running.rst

 Generating FONLL FK Tables
 --------------------------

-In order to generate FK tables with (numerical) |FONLL| the different flavor schemes need to be evolved separately and joined together in a single FK table only in the final step.
+In order to generate FK tables with |FONLL| the different flavor schemes need to be evolved separately and joined together in a single FK table only in the final step.